Classmates: Ohio shooter kept a 'hit list' and a 'rape list'

 "Connor Betts that I knew was a nice kid.
 The Connor Betts that I talked to, I always got along with well," Howard said.

-"He was the nicest kid you could imagine," always friendly, Kern said.
-"I never heard him talk about violence, say a racist word, or anything like that."

-He said they sometimes played trivia at a bar near the gas station, and Betts often knew the answers on questions about current events and pop culture.
+He said they sometimes played trivia at a bar near the gas station and Betts impressed with his knowledge of current events and pop culture.

 "He was real smart," Kern said.
 "He knew all the answers."